telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### pageable.pageSizes `Boolean|Array` *(default: false)*

-If set to `true` the pager will display a DropDownList which allows the user to pick a page size.
-By default the page size DropDownList is not displayed.
+If set to `true` the pager will display a drop-down which allows the user to pick a page size.
+By default the page size drop-down is not displayed.

-Can be set to an array with the available page sizes.
+Can be set to an array of predefined page sizes to override the default list.
+A special `all` value is supported.
+It sets the page size to the total number of records.

+If a `pageSize` setting is provided for the data source then this value will be selected initially.

 #### Example - show the page size DropDownList